Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

   </div>
 </div>

+The logarithmic transformation helps stabilize variance and reduce the effect of outliers by compressing the range of the data.

 Second, normalize the data using `RobustScaler()` to transform the distribution to be as close to normal as possible.
 <div style="display: flex; justify-content: space-between;">
   <div style="flex: 1; margin-right: 10px;">